-The Department of Revenue Services will determine a filing frequency based on the expected volume of annual sales, which will be monthly, quarterly or annually.
+The Department of Revenue Services will determine a filing frequency based on the expected annual sales volume, which will be monthly, quarterly, or annually.
 Generally, a business selling over $1,300 monthly in taxable sales will file monthly.
 The frequency is re-evaluated annually.

-Filings are due the last day of the month following the reporting period, unless that day falls on a weekend or federal holiday, in which case would move to the next business day.
+Filings are due the last day of the month following the reporting period, unless that day falls on a weekend or federal holiday, which would move to the next business day.

 Sales tax on purchases for resale